Food for Families

 - 226 families were seen by the program, and either received in-depth consultation (n=135) or assistance with a discrete and time-limited need (n=91).
 All families were provided information about local community food resources specific to their needs, such as food pantries, community kitchens, or bulk food buying programs.
-257 also received in-person SNAP application assistance, and 45 households received emergency gift cards to purchase food at a local grocery store.
+Of these 226 households, 161 also received in-person SNAP application assistance, and 60 households received emergency gift cards to purchase food at a local grocery store.